UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/RPM.md

   - The cart automatically checks if selected items match the student’s dorm requirements.
   - Notifies students when an item is incompatible and suggests alternatives.
   - Re-evaluates compatibility when the dorm profile is updated

+- **Contact us**
+ - The "Contact Us" page allows users to leave important messages or inquiries for the site administrators.
+This feature helps improve communication and ensures that user feedback or concerns are properly addressed.
+Submitted messages are sent to the backend and can be reviewed by the admin team for timely follow-up.

 ### Excluded Features